GetAbstract International Book Award: History

 The getAbstract International Book Award has been presented annually since 2001 and is awarded to four authors (or co-authors) for their work in English or German.
 The initial focus of the award was on books from the genres economics, politics, and society.
 Over the years, the focus has narrowed more specifically to business-relevant books.
 The award intends to raise the visibility of "(...) titles that make a difference to how [people] think, work, and live.”

 Until 2020, the award ceremony took place at the Frankfurt Book Fair; since the COVID-19 pandemic, the award has been presented virtually.

 In 2021, the getAbstract International Book Award will include a total financial prize of EUR 20,000.

 Media partners

 The getAbstract International Book Award has been presented in cooperation with notable business media partners including Financial Times Germany and Capital.

-The 2021 media partner is brand eins.
+SInce 2021, the official media partner is brand eins.

 The award is regularly covered by international media including Financial Times Germany, Handelszeitung & The Wall Street Journal, The Boston Globe, Reuters, Handelsblatt, Bloomberg Television, and several other publications and websites.